cal-itp/data-infra/warehouse/models/docs/gtfs schedule/stops.md

 {% enddocs %}

 {% docs gtfs_stops__stop_timezone %}
 Timezone of the location.
-If the location has a parent station, it inherits the parent station’s timezone instead of applying its own.
+If the location has a parent station, it inherits the parent station's timezone instead of applying its own.
 Stations and parentless stops with empty stop_timezone inherit the timezone specified by agency.agency_timezone.
 If stop_timezone values are provided, the times in stop_times.txt should be entered as the time since midnight in the timezone specified by agency.agency_timezone.
 This ensures that the time values in a trip always increase over the course of a trip, regardless of which timezones the trip crosses.
 {% enddocs %}

 {% docs gtfs_stops__wheelchair_boarding %}